 Shaw received his Ph.D. in Music Education from Michigan State University and earned master’s and bachelor’s degrees in music education from the University of Michigan.
 His scholarly interests include arts education policy and the ways that policy affects music teacher stress, planning, and instructional practices.
 Prior to teaching at the college level, Shaw held positions teaching middle and high school band in two Michigan communities: Berkley (Southeast Michigan) and Cedar Springs (West Michigan).

-Ryan’s scholarly interests include arts education policy, music teacher stress and work-life balance, and teachers’ planning and instructional practices.
-Ryan has presented research at the AERA Annual Meeting, the NAfME In-Service Conference, the NAfME Teacher Education and Research Conference, the Society for Music Teacher Education Symposium, and the Midwest Clinic, the IMTE Biennial Colloquium, the Desert Skies Symposium on Research in Music Education, and the International Symposium on the Philosophy of Music Education.
+Shaw has presented research at the AERA Annual Meeting, the NAfME In-Service Conference, the NAfME Teacher Education and Research Conference, the Society for Music Teacher Education Symposium, the Midwest Clinic, the IMTE Biennial Colloquium, the Desert Skies Symposium on Research in Music Education, and the International Symposium on the Philosophy of Music Education.
 He has also been published in the Journal of Research in Music Education, Arts Education Policy Review, the Bulletin of the Council for Research in Music Education, Music Educators Journal, and Contributions to Music Education.
-Ryan is also active in professional organizations.
-He is on the editorial board for Music Educators Journal, Arts Education Policy Review, and Contributions to Music Education, and also serves as secretary/treasurer for the American Educational Research Association Music Education Special Interest Group and is the Government Relations Committee Coordinator for the Michigan Music Education Association.
+Shaw is also active in professional organizations.
+He serves on the editorial board for Music Educators Journal, Arts Education Policy Review, and Contributions to Music Education.
+Shaw also serves as secretary/treasurer for the American Educational Research Association Music Education Special Interest Group and is the Government Relations Committee Coordinator for the Michigan Music Education Association.